Books that Discuss Mental Health

 Kate Potter has been lonely and grieving the loss of her husband, but she wants to make Christmas perfect for her son, Jack.

-Cover image for The silver linings playbook
+the silver linings playbook cover

 The Silver Linings Playbook